ambiguousname/jackbox-custom-content/Readme.md

 If you're using Steam, go to the Jackbox Party Pack 7 in your Steam Library.
 Right click on the game's icon or name, click "Properties".
 In the popup window, click on "Local Files".
 Then click "Verify integrity of game files..."
 That should fix everything.

+### Important note if you've clicked "verify integrity of game files..."

+That means all your custom prompts have been removed from the game.
+To get your custom prompts back, you'll have to follow a couple of steps.
+1. Use the "Import/Reimport" option available in the menu
+2. Select "custom_content.json" from the file browser.
+3. Import.

 ## EVERYTHING'S STILL BROKEN

 Uninstall and reinstall the Jackbox Party Pack 7